Can CBD Oil Support Weight Loss?

 Exercise has a host of hormonal benefits such as increases in HGH (human growth hormone) which is linked to longevity and increases in muscle mass, which in turn leads to a boost in metabolism.
 Exercise also improves cardiac endurance and heart health, which becomes more helpful as we age or incur injury and cannot exercise consistently.

 CBD also has the added benefit of decreasing muscle aches and recovery times after working out, which can make it easier to exercise more often.
+Check out our guide on CBD creams to help post-workout recovery.
 This is because CBD is a powerful anti-inflammatory with analgesic (pain-killing) properties that can decrease pain from delayed onset muscle soreness (DOMS).

 CBD oil also does not have any nasty side effects like those associated with NSAIDs and other over-the-counter pain relievers.